redraw/satellite-passes-api/app/README.md

 - `is_sunlit` tells if satellite is being illuminated by the sun.
 - `visible` field tells if the satellite will be _probably_ visible, considering the sun is near the horizon, and the observer is at night.
 You can read more [here](https://www.heavens-above.com/faq.aspx).

-Note: Results are cached 1 day for each parameters combo.
+Note: Results are cached 1 day for each parameters combo, except `limit`.

 Source code: [github](https://github.com/redraw/satellite-passes-api)